July 30, 2022: Parashat Mattot–Masei – Sacred Words

-Follow along in the AUDIO PODCAST, by clicking on the play button below, and reading along with the notes, as you listen to today's Parashat:
+Follow along in the AUDIO PODCAST, by clicking on the play button below, and reading along with the notes, as you listen to today's Parashah:

-In this week’s double portion of Torah readings, we cover two parashot to bring to a close the Book of Numbers.
+In this week’s double portion of Torah readings, we cover two Torah portions to bring to a close the Book of Numbers.

-Yet, for today’s teaching, I want to focus specifically on the very first topic in Parashat Mattot alone – that of vows and oaths.
+Yet, for today’s teaching, I’d like to focus specifically on the very first topic covered in Parashat Mattot alone: that of vows and oaths.

-Scriptures go on to specify additional circumstances where a young woman makes a vow or oath in her father’s house or a married woman makes a vow or oath in her husband’s house, that the father or the husband have the power to nullify that vow or oath.
-However, if the father or husband in those circumstances hears the vow or oath and upholds it, but days later changes his mind, “he shall bear her iniquity” (30:16).
+The Torah goes on to specify additional circumstances where a young woman makes a vow or oath in her father’s house or a married woman makes a vow or oath in her husband’s house, that the father or the husband have the power to nullify that vow or oath.
+However, if the father or husband in those circumstances hears the vow or oath and upholds it, but days later changes his mind, we read in Numbers 30:16: “he shall bear her iniquity”.
 So, whether it is the person making the vow or oath, or the husband or father reneging on their upholding of that vow or oath, they are liable in the event that the vow or oath is broken.
-Ultimately, an iniquity is committed from this, showing us just how serious the subject matter is.
+Ultimately, an iniquity is committed from this seemingly “minor” action, showing us just how serious the subject matter is.

-So there certainly is a continuity between Parashat Pinchas and Parashat Mattot.
+So there certainly is a continuity between last week’s Torah portion (Parashat Pinchas) and Parashat Mattot.

-Midrash Bamidbar Rabbah (22:1) reads: “Regarding this verse it is written, ‘You shall swear "As HaShem lives!" in truth, in justice and in righteousness’ (Jeremiah 4:2).
+Midrash Bamidbar Rabbah (22:1) adds some valuable insight on this matter: “Regarding this verse it is written, ‘You shall swear "As Hashem lives!" in truth, in justice and in righteousness’ (Jeremiah 4:2).
 The Holy One Blessed is He said to Israel: ‘Do not think that it is permitted for you to swear by My Name.
-Rather, even if truthfully, you are not permitted to swear by My Name unless you possess all of the following qualities, "HaShem, your God, shall you fear, Him shall you serve, to Him shall you cleave, and in His Name shall you swear" (Deuteronomy 10:20).
-The verse is describing the qualities that a person must possess in order to swear using God's Name: HaShem, your God, you shall fear – this teaches us that to be permitted to swear, you must be like those who were described as people who fear God, namely, Abraham, Job and Joseph: Abraham as it is written "For now I know that you are a God-fearing man" (Genesis 22:12); Job, it is written, “A wholesome and upright man, who fears God" (Job 1:8); Joseph, it is written "I fear God" (Genesis 42:18).
-This is the import of the words, HaShem, your God, you shall fear.”
+Rather, even if truthfully, you are not permitted to swear by My Name unless you possess all of the following qualities, "Hashem, your God, shall you fear, Him shall you serve, to Him shall you cleave, and in His Name shall you swear" (Deuteronomy 10:20).
+The verse is describing the qualities that a person must possess in order to swear using God's Name: Hashem, your God, you shall fear – this teaches us that to be permitted to swear, you must be like those who were described as people who fear God, namely, Abraham, Job and Joseph: Abraham as it is written "For now I know that you are a God-fearing man" (Genesis 22:12); Job, it is written, “A wholesome and upright man, who fears God" (Job 1:8); Joseph, it is written "I fear God" (Genesis 42:18).
+This is the import of the words, Hashem, your God, you shall fear.”

 Now, what is “fear of God”?
 The immediate thought that comes to mind is a fear of retribution, a fear of the wrath of God falling upon us, just as we fear the unknown, the unseen, the danger that lurks in dark places in this world.
 This, however, is not true fear of God.

-In the Book of Matthew, our Master Yeshua had much to say on the subject (Matthew 5:33-37): “Again, you have heard that it was said to the first ones, ‘You shall not swear falsely, but you shall perform your oaths to HaShem.’
+In the Book of Matthew, our Master Yeshua had much to say on the subject (Matthew 5:33-37): “Again, you have heard that it was said to the first ones, ‘You shall not swear falsely, but you shall perform your oaths to Hashem.’
 Yet I say to you, you shall not swear any oath – not by Heaven, for it is the Throne of God, nor by the Earth, for it is His footstool, nor by Jerusalem, for it is the city of the great King.
 Not even by the life of your head shall you swear, since you are unable to turn one hair black or white.
-Instead, let your words by ‘yes, yes; no, no’; anything beyond this is from the evil one.”
-Yeshua literally reiterated all that we have spoken about thus far!
+Instead, let your words be ‘yes, yes; no, no’; anything beyond this is from the evil one.”

 We have been warned.
-We are so accustomed to speak loosely without watching our words.
+We are so accustomed to speaking so loosely and freely without watching the words that come out of our mouths.
 We make vows we seldom keep.
-We utter oaths to desist in a certain activity that is not good for us in the attempt to overcome it, and fail.
+We utter oaths to desist in certain activities that are not good for us in the attempt to overcome them, and we subsequently fail.
 Sure, we can tell ourselves that we are just human and prone to failure, but that in itself is a sorry excuse for not taking the responsibility to watch every word that is uttered from our mouths.
-As I said earlier, I believe this goes beyond just vows and oaths to encompass every word that we utter from our mouths – as it is all done in the presence of HaShem!
-If we claim to be Children of the Master of the Universe, our Creator, our Sovereign King… if we claim to fear Him with all of our beings, we certainly do not mean it if we can’t control the mere words that come out of our mouths!
+As I said earlier, this goes beyond just vows and oaths to encompass every word that we utter from our mouths – as it is all done in the presence of Hashem!
+If we claim to be Children of the Master of the Universe, our Creator, our Sovereign King… if we claim to fear Him with all of our beings, those claims are futile and void if we can’t control the mere words that come out of our mouths!

-Nevertheless, we cannot ignore the fact that vows and oaths play a role in our lives, so it’s impossible to say we will no longer make them.
+Nevertheless, we cannot ignore the fact that vows and oaths play a role in our lives, so it is impossible to say we will cease making vows and oaths.
 We need them, whether to better our own lives – by trying to overcome problem areas in our lives, or to make promises to others – whether in relationships like in marriage or in business.
-What we need to recognize is that vows and oaths are, for better use of the word, sacred in the ears of HaShem.
-We are not intended to fully understand the complete ramifications of why, especially beyond the scope of what we can see and hear in this world, just that they are, and that we are doing damage when we nullify our vows and oaths, whether to ourselves, or to others, but more importantly, in the presence of HaShem.
-We need to attain a true fear of HaShem throughout our entire beings – to recognize that HaShem is all around us, always watching, always listening.
-Before we open our mouths to speak, we must think through and evaluate every word before it leaves our tongues.
-As Yeshua said, “Let your words by ‘yes, yes; no, no’; anything beyond this is from the evil one.”
-That simple, right?
-I know, probably not for those who love to talk.
-Just keep in mind that our words have an impact in this material world, and an even greater, immeasurable impact in the spiritual worlds.
-May we govern our tongues with the fear of HaShem so that our hearts are pure, and our vows and oaths are concrete.
-Amen.
+What we need to recognize is that vows and oaths are, for better use of the word, sacred in the ears of Hashem.
+We are not intended to fully understand the complete ramifications of why, especially beyond the scope of what we can see and hear in this world, just that they are sacred, and that we are doing damage when we nullify our vows and oaths, whether to ourselves, or to others, but more importantly, in the presence of Hashem.